algorithm-archivists/algorithm-archive/contents/box_muller/box_muller.md

 Here, we simply walked backwards half of the grid size, determined the step size, and then placed a particle at each step.
 Note that there is an inherent limitation with this method in that it only works for a square numbers.
 For this, we just decided to round $$n$$ up to the nearest square to make a nice grid.
-It's not the cleanest implementation, but the grid will mainly be used for debugging anyway, so it's ok to be a *little* messy here.
+It's not the cleanest implementation, but the grid will mainly be used for debugging anyway, so it's OK to be a *little* messy here.

 The real star of the show here is the uniform random distribution, which can be generated like this: